Reaching out to those with sex change regret

-Britain's youngest sex swap patient to detransition
+Britain's youngest sex swap patient shows emotional upheaval

 After all the favorable publicity in the US about children "needing" sex change treatment, it's refreshing to read that it is not "happily ever after."

 She (or he) confirms the point I made in my book, Paper Genders--the brain hasn't matured enough to make this decision until the person reaches their mid-20s.
-So why would we encourage any child to undergo "treatments" with such long-term consequences?

 The following is an excerpt from the article (Oct.
 29, 2012):